alxdavids/draft-privacy-pass/draft-privacy-pass.md

 ## Client retrieval

-We define a function retrieve(server_id, version_id) which retrieves the commitment with version label equal to version_id, for the provider denoted by the string server_id.
-For example, retrieve("server_1","1.1") will retrieve the member labelled with "1.1".
+We define a function `retrieve(server_id, version_id)` which retrieves the commitment with version label equal to version_id, for the provider denoted by the string server_id.
+For example, retrieve("server_1","1.1") will retrieve the member labelled with "1.1" above.

 We implicitly assume that this function performs the following verification
 checks: